 Other than the LED options, the master is arranged the same as most other MB projects.
 Please refer to the pdf files for the wiring.
 If the master incorporates the large LED display no additional logic board is required, just refer to the slave unit LED schematic.

-Core connections are here

-DOUT pins are here

-DIN pins are here

-An explanation of the menu/display is here
+Core connections are here DOUT pins are here DIN pins are here An explanation of the menu/display is here the parts required for this project are fitted.

 The source code is available here